SijmenHuizenga/web-diggers/README.md

 - [Rust](https://www.rust-lang.org/)
 - [Miller](https://miller.readthedocs.io)

+# Building

+With `make build` you can ensure everything is installed and there are no errors.

 # Running

-Type `make` to start up the frontend and backend.
+Type `make run` to start up the frontend and backend.

 See [server/README](server/README.md) and [webapp/README](webapp/README.md) for more details.